Azure-Samples/azure-monitor-opencensus-python/azure_monitor/readme.md

 python -m pip install psutil
 ```

-## Configure middleware to track requests
+## Configure environment variables

+- Open the `.\azure_monitor\.env` file notice that as part of the setup the values have been copied into the environment file.
 - Browse to the Azure Portal.
 - Select the Application Insights **python-appinsights-SUFFIX** resource.
 - On the **Overview** page, copy the connection string.
-- Open the `.\azure_monitor\.env` file notice that as part of the setup the values have been copied into the environment file.
-Be sure to verify that the values match.
+Be sure to verify that the values match in the `.env` file